top of page

 • 2 min read

-The wonderful flint wall on the north side of the church, fronting the road, is showing its age.
-Built at a time when a horse and cart were the largest vehicles travelling along the road, the amazing flint work prevents the graveyard falling into Western Road.
-However, recently, a number of flints have dropped out of the wall, thus creating concerns for its safety and solidity.
-Specialists have been contacted and estimates provided for the work of repairing and consolidating the wall – currently this sum is £20,000 and likely to increase.
+The wonderful Grade Two listed north flint wall is showing its age.
+Built at a time when a horse and cart were the largest vehicles travelling eastwards along the road into the town, the beautiful flint work prevents the graveyard from falling into Western road.
+Recently a number of flints have dropped out of the wall, thus creating concerns for its safety and solidity.
+Flint-walling has been recognised as an endangered skill and this wall will be repaired using traditional lime mortar by experienced craftspeople.
+Currently the estimated cost is £20,000 and is likely to increase.
 We have therefore decided to set up an appeal.
-This will include a number of events over the summer months which we hope will enable us to raise enough funds to cover the cost of these essential and urgent repairs.
+This includes a number of events over the summer months which we hope will enable us to raise enough funds to cover the cost of these essential and urgent repairs.

 bottom of page